adjiap/on-premise-llm-infrastructure-setup/docker-small-team-setup/README.md

 # nano .env.gpu-auto

 # Run Installation with Docker Compose (Recommended)
-docker compose up -d
+docker compose up --profile gpu -d # Or `--profile cpu`, if you don't have NVIDIA GPU
 # FYI: no monitoring is set up here, if you want it, you need to run:
-# docker compose -f docker-compose.yml -f docker-compose.monitoring.yml up -d
+# docker compose -f docker-compose.yml -f docker-compose.monitoring.yml --profile gpu up -d

 # OR for learning purposes - manual setup with bash scripts
 cd bash_script_setup